reactjs/react.dev/src/content/reference/react/useMemo.md

 }
 ```

 You've noticed that toggling the `theme` prop freezes the app for a moment, but if you remove `<List />` from your JSX, it feels fast.
-This tells you that it's worth trying to optimize the `List` component.
+This tells you that it's worth trying to optimize the `List` Component.

 **By default, when a Component re-renders, React re-renders all of its children recursively.** This is why, when `TodoList` re-renders with a different `theme`, the `List` Component *also* re-renders.
 This is fine for Components that don't require much calculation to re-render.
 But if you've verified that a re-render is slow, you can tell `List` to skip re-rendering when its props are the same as on last render by wrapping it in [`memo`:](/reference/react/memo)